VaheC/SouthGermanCredit/README.md

 ## Installation

-If you have all packages from requirements.txt installed on your pc, then you can run all the codes present in this project.
+If you have all packages from requirements.txt installed on your pc , then you can run all the codes present in this project.

 ## Run Locally
 Install anaconda on your pc.\